Two other Titanic ships were built and had tragic endings as well

 You've probably heard of the Titanic, the most famous shipwreck in history.
 But did you know that the Titanic had two sister ships, the Britannic and the Olympic?

-These three vessels were part of the White Star Line's Olympic-class liners, designed to be the largest, most luxurious and safest ships of their time.
+These three vessels were part of the White Star Line's Olympic-class liners, which were designed to be the largest, most luxurious and safest ships of their time.

 Here, we'll explore the fascinating stories of the Britannic and the Olympic, how they differed from the Titanic, and what happened to them after their maiden voyages.